Pittsburgh Light Rail: Downtown subway and Beechview Line (Stage I)

-Overbrook Line reconstruction (Stage II)
+Overbrook Line (Stage II)

 The line from South Hills Junction to Castle Shannon via Overbrook (now called the Overbrook Line, part of the Blue and Silver lines) was first constructed by the Pittsburgh and Castle Shannon Railroad (P&CSRR) between 1872 and 1874.
 In 1905, Pittsburgh Railways leased the route, and between 1909 and 1910, converted it to dual gauge, retaining the existing narrow gauge for the coal-hauling trains and adding the broad for passenger service using streetcars.
 While the line was electrified with overhead power, the coal trains continued to use existing steam locomotives.

 While the Beechview line was rebuilt during the 1980s, the Overbrook line remained largely unchanged and continued to be operated using PCC cars.
 The reconstruction of this line would be part of the Stage II project, to be performed at a future date pending additional funding.
 However, the condition of the track and infrastructure of the Overbrook line continued to deteriorate and in 1993, Pittsburgh Regional Transit determined the line to be unsuitable for safe operation in its current state and suspended service on the line.
 The line remained dormant until 1999, when the PRT broke ground on the Overbrook Line reconstruction project.

 The rebuilt Overbrook line was essentially an entirely new line built along the original line's right of way.
 As had been done with the Beechview line prior, the rebuilt line was completely double-tracked with continuously welded rail, pandrol clip fixation, upgraded catenary and signaling, and other improvements.
 The rebuilt line included eight accessible stations with high-level platforms; unlike the Beechview line, no street-level stops were retained.
-The Overbrook line reopened in June 2004.
+The Overbrook line reopened in June 2004, at a total cost of $386 million, including the cost of purchasing 28 LRVs.
 Coinciding with the opening, Pittsburgh Regional Transit purchased 28 additional light rail cars to support the line and increase overall system capacity.
 At this time, the 55 existing cars were completely rehabilitated as well.
 In addition, as part of the Stage II project, upgrades to the traction power network, Operations Control Center, and signals and communications had been implemented.

+The First Avenue station was added in 2001; service to Penn Station was suspended on September 2, 2007.